goke-epapa/CarND-Behavioral-Cloning-P3/writeup.md

 To combat the over-fitting, I modified the model and added a dropout layer.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track to improve the driving behavior in these cases, I improved the training reduced the number of epochs to 5
+There were a few spots where the vehicle fell off the track to improve the driving behavior in these cases, I improved the training by reducing the number of epochs to 5

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.